 1. You can't take it back

 The death penalty is irreversible.
 Absolute judgments may lead to people paying for crimes they did not commit.
-Texas man Cameron Todd Willingham, for example, was found innocent after his 2004 execution.
+Texas man Cameron Todd Willingham was executed in Texas in 2004 for allegedly setting a fire that killed his three daughters.
+Following his execution, further evidence revealed that Willingham did not set the fire that caused their deaths.
+But it came too late.

 2. It doesn't deter criminals

-In fact, evidence startlingly reveals the opposite!
+There is no credible evidence that the death penalty deters crime more effectively than a prison term.
+In fact, evidence startlingly reveals the opposite.
 Twenty seven years after abolishing the death penalty, Canada saw a 44 per cent drop in murders across the country.
 And it wasn't alone.

 3. There's no 'humane' way to kill